 - Use monochrome (Black & White) creative filter to give the image, a timeless feel

-- Macro Photography is mostly used to photograph insects and other small animals; you need macro lens of 100 mm or higher to take photos of them up-close
+- Macro Photography is used to photograph small subjects like insects, flowers and inanimate objects to bring out their fine details; you need macro lens of 100 mm or higher to take photos of them up-close.
+To read the Macro photography blog, click here

 Click on the below Images to see the Comic wherein the Camera explains Jo, the concept of Architecture Photography & Macro Photography with the help of practical examples.